 Also on the Caribbean side is the Jaguar Rescue Center in Puerto Viejo.
 They do the same sort of work as the Sloth Sanctuary and also have their own release center nearby.

 In Manuel Antonio, there’s the non-profit Sloth Institute, which is more about research and rescue.
-They are not open to the public, but they do run guided sloth tours in the grounds of the Tulemar Hotel, which is where they release many of their sloths.
+They are not open to the public, but they do run guided sloth tours in the grounds of the Tulemar Resort, which is where they release many of their sloths.

 Outside of the parks and nature reserves, I’ve seen sloths in many places.
 After all, they live in the country, and they might show up in unexpected or less secluded areas.

-The Hotel Parador in Manuel Antonio, for example, has sloths living in its grounds, as does the Nayara in Arenal.
+The Parador Hotel in Manuel Antonio, for example, has sloths living in its grounds, as does the Nayara in Arenal.
 You’ll find sloths all over the place in the Caribbean towns of Cahuita and Puerto Viejo, too.
 I’ve even seen sloths in San Jose, in the Escazu Mountains!